 - Remove frozen corn dogs from all packaging and place into the preheated air fryer basket in a single layer.
 Allow some air space between each one for more even cooking1 Frozen corn dog

-- The USDA recommends an internal temperature of 140°F for hot dogs.
-Add additional cooking time if needed to achieve this, or if you’d like the exterior slightly darker brown (I cooked mine for 10 minutes total)
+- Cook on the air fry setting for 8 minutes at 380°F, pausing halfway to flip.
+The USDA recommends an internal temperature of 140°F for hot dogs.
+Add additional cooking time if needed to achieve this, based on air fryer fluctuations between brands, or if you’d like the exterior slightly darker brown (I cooked mine for 10 minutes total)

 Notes